-- The member must:
+- The registrant must:

-- satisfy a panel of the Registration Committee that they possess the current knowledge, skill and judgment relating to the practise of psychotherapy that would be expected of a member holding a Certificate of Registration in the Registered Psychotherapist category, or
+- satisfy a panel of the Registration Committee that they possess the current knowledge, skill and judgment relating to the practise of psychotherapy that would be expected of a registrant holding a Certificate of Registration in the Registered Psychotherapist category, or

 - have successfully completed such additional upgrading activities as are determined to be necessary by a panel of the Registration Committee.